Skip to Content

 But remember, it does take time.

 The rewards from daily brushing won’t be obvious immediately.
-But as your beard grows longer you’ll be thanking yourself for the fact that you started brushing as soon as it was long enough to benefit from it.
+But as your beard grows longer, the benefits should start to become noticeable.

 Boar bristle beard brushes are great because the boar hair is pretty similar to beard hair, so it moves through the beard without much tugging or pulling.

-In addition, the boar bristles are great for distributing natural oils, as well as artificial oils like beard oil.
+In addition, the boar bristles are great for distributing products such as beard oil.

 This produces a nice sheen across the beard and prevents the oil from accumulating and causing greasiness.